johnguzmare/datasciencecoursera/R-Programming/Week2/SwirlPracticalLogicR.md

-Practical R excecises in swirl
+Practical R excecises in swirl (Logic)
 =================================

-Isntall Swirl
+Install Swirl
 ----------------
 Since swirl is an R package, you can easily install it by entering a single command from the R console: